Introduction

 To use the straw tactic, you will need to cut holes in the bottom of the larger mold and the bottom of the smaller plastic container that gets set inside the larger one.
 Once the holes are punctured place straws through the holes in the smaller container and then insert the same straw through the hole in the larger container.

-Step 5: Mix the concrete according to the manufactures directions.
+Step 5: Mix the concrete according to the manufacturers directions.
 Depending on the size of the bag, it can be a lot.
 If possible, pick the amount you need for your planters project.
-If you can’t get small size bag, I got you covered.
+If you can’t get a small size bag, I got you covered.

 Step 7: Gently tap the mold a lot of times.
 This allows any trapped bubbles to escape.
 If you skip this step the surface of your concrete planter might have small craters where the bubbles were left.
-If you like this look might give it a try as well.
+If you like this look, you might give it a try as well.
+Additionally, consider using a vibrator tool if you want a professional finish, as it can help remove bubbles more effectively.

 Step 8: Add some rocks or something a little heavy to the smaller container that is set inside the mold.
 Another good way is to use some kind of wood piece on top of the mold so the smaller container cannot lift higher than that of the surface.

 This will help to keep the container in the cement since it likes to rise.
-Make sure that the concrete has gotten in all the nooks and crannies.
-Before you leave it to cure for a while.
+Make sure that the concrete has gotten into all the nooks and crannies before you leave it to cure for a while.

 Step 9: Sit your mold on a level surface.
-If the surface is not level then the plant holder will not be either.
-Depending on how thick or thin the concrete is.
+If the surface is not level then the plant holder will not be either, depending on how thick or thin the concrete is.
+A level surface is essential for ensuring your planter looks professional and functions correctly.

 Step 11: Sometimes after you have removed the inner container, you can remove the straws.
 You could give it as long as 8 hours before you remove them, depending on the conditions.
-If it’s very hot the concrete might cure faster, at cold it will take longer.
-At inside conditions, I’d say 8 hours.
+If it’s very hot the concrete might cure faster, while in cold conditions it will take longer.
+In indoor conditions, I’d say 8 hours.
+Keeping an eye on the weather is essential; high humidity can also affect the curing time.

-Step 12: after 24 hours, remove the outer container by shaking.
+Step 12: After 24 hours, remove the outer container by shaking.
 If you used cooking oil, it should come off easily.
 Use the sanding pad to sand away any rough edges and sides.
 It’s easy to sand the next day, but after the concrete keeps on curing, it will get harder and harder.
+This step will give your planter a polished, professional look.

 If you didn’t use straws to make drainage for water, you can use a hammer drill and a concrete bit to drill them now.
 If you don’t own a hammer drill, a power drill can do it as well, but you have to do it 24 hours after the pour so the concrete won’t be so hard yet.